 Many owners are unaware of the difference between the two major business insurance coverage forms; the special form (all-risk or exclusion-based) and the basic or broad form (named perils).

 The foundation of every insurance policy is the coverage forms; what is actually covered?

 Named Perils: With a named perils coverage form, the insurance contract will ‘name’ or list what is covered.
 There are two types: basic and broad.

 Basic names 11 coverages – fire, lightning, explosion, windstorm or hail, smoke, aircraft or vehicle collision, riot or civil commotion, vandalism, sprinkler leakage, sinkhole collapse, or volcanic action.

-If your bed and breakfast has a peril and you file an insurance claim, for anything not named above, there would be no coverage.
-Most owners feel this is a comprehensive list, but the reality is it can be misleading.
+If your location has a peril and you file an insurance claim for anything not named above, there would be no coverage.
+Most b&b owners feel this is a comprehensive list, but the reality is it can be misleading.